State of the Economy

 • This measure of inflation is the personal consumption expenditure index (PCE), which is the preferred inflation measurement for the Federal Reserve.
 It is different from the more commonly known consumer price index (CPI) in that it more effectively accounts for changes in consumer behavior.
 Read more here.

-Consumer and Small Business Sentiment
+Consumer and Business Sentiment

 • After rising throughout the second half of 2024, consumer sentiment declined in the first quarter of 2025.
+It began rebounding in June and July.

 • Similarly, small business optimism rose throughout 2024 but fell in the first quarter of 2025.
+Like consumer sentiment, it saw a mild rebound in the second quarter of 2025.

 About This Data